Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Aside from the buildings and enjoying the sun on the green grass, you can wander the grounds and check out the statues, great views, and other significant points of interest.

-There’s a great summer pavilion for a rest and views over the river, too!
+There’s a great summer pavilion for a rest and some views of the river, too!

-As of early 2019, tours of the Centre Block aren’t running due to renovations but the others are open!
+Due to the renovations, tours of the Centre Block aren’t running, but the other tours are running!
 If you want to reserve free tickets, check out the official Parliament website here.

 Explore ByWard Market

 If you are in Ottawa, you have to explore the ByWard Market area.
-The historic market area is absolutely filled with whatever you might be looking for!
+The historic market area is filled with some shops, restaurants and bars.

 If you want food, you’ll find local restaurants, street food, and sweet treats.
 If you want to shop, you’ll find artisan crafts, boutique shops, and local goods.

-Are you looking for a drink?
-You’ll find lively clubs, authentic pubs, and even live music.
-We wrote a whole guide on Ottawa Pubs and specifically focused on ByWard!
+If you want a drink, you’ll find lively clubs, authentic pubs, and even live music.
+We wrote a whole guide on Ottawa Pubs with a section focusing on ByWard!

 Basically – wander the ByWard Market area during the day and then again during the evening to experience a different side of the city!